mangrovesdb/MangrovesDB/docs/source/documentation/Mangroves_tables/mg_ETH.rst

 Ethereum Tables
 ======================
-There are Seven main catalog tables for the Ethereum-based blockchain networks.
+There are Seven main Table tables for the Ethereum-based blockchain networks.
 The main resource for these tables is this `library <https://pypi.org/project/ethereum-etl/1.0.0/>`_.
 These pre-defined tables are:

 * :ref:`Block Table <blocks>`